NETWAYS/foreman-training/installation/01_requirements.md

 On the mentioned operating systems packages are provided by the project, a installation from source is not recommended.
 On all platforms all updates should be applied before installation.
-Using the Puppetlabs Repository providing an up-to-date version of Puppet is required which of the supported versions to use is based on user requirements.
+Using the Puppetlabs Repository providing an up-to-date version of Puppet is required.
+Choosing the supported versions to use is based on user requirements.

-Some plugins especially Katello will limit the available plattform.
+Some plugins especially Katello will limit the choices of available plattform.

+On Enterprise Linux distributions, EPEL is not only not required, but in fact must be disabled!

 ~~~ENDSECTION~~~